In This Article

 Register as a money services business (MSB) with FinCEN

 It might be difficult to believe, but registering with FinCEN, the nation’s top money laundering watchdog, might be the easiest compliance task.
-It’s literally a “check-the-box” activity.
+It’s a “check-the-box” activity.
 Indeed, in contrast to the permission-based state licensure process, at the federal level, entities merely register with FinCEN via an online portal.

 The process can typically be completed in under an hour.
 While registering with FinCEN is a simple exercise, it comes with much responsibility.
 By checking the boxes, so to speak, you are agreeing to be regulated by FinCEN and thus to meet certain requirements to the satisfaction of regulators.